wazir-ahmed/cilium-hubble-vm/README.md

 If this fails indicating that `--service-type` needs to be given, add `--service-type NodePort` to the command above, i.e. `cilium clustermesh enable --service-type NodePort`.

 ## Add VMs to the control plane
-1) Create an entry for each VMs and assign labels to them.
+1) Create an entry for each VM and assign labels to them.
 ```
 cilium clustermesh vm create <hostname> --labels=<key1=value1,key2=value2...keyN=valueN>
 ```
 > - `hostname` - VM's hostname
 > - `key1=value1,key2=value2...keyN=valueN` - Labels of the VM (similar to pod labels).

-2) Repeat the above command for each VMs you wish to add to the control plane.
+2) Repeat the above command for each VM you wish to add to the control plane.

 3) Once all the VMs are added, verify it.
 ```